 Symptom: High CPU Usage

-One of the most important metrics to monitor is the CPU usage of the UniFi Console.
+One of the most important metrics to monitor is the CPU usage of the UniFi Network Server.
 High CPU usage is the first indication that there is an issue.
 Unfortunately there is no easy solve for this, and merely increasing the CPU is not always the answer.

 Allocating Additional Memory